vladimirpoleshko/Keystone-Carousel-Picker/README.md

 # Keystone Roulette

-A WoW addon that picks a random keystone from your party — CS:GO-case style.
+A WoW addon that picks a random keystone from your party — CS2-case style.